 while site modules will go into /usr/lib/perl5/site_perl.
 Only the

-Currently autorebase delivers these files in /etc/rebase/dynpath.d:
+Currently these files should be in /var/lib/rebase/dynpath.d if the

 +<[Q+ Matrix-12 WAVE#46+305 Neuron microQkb Andromeda XTk Blofeld]>+

 Factory and User Sound Singles for Waldorf Q+, Q and microQ: